Mike Catt: Coaching career

 Catt's coaching career began in 2008, where he replaced Brian Smith as attack coach at London Irish; he acted as a player-coach for the 2008–10 season.
 When he fully retired from playing at the end of the 2009–10 season, he remained with the London Irish set-up until Smith returned to the club in 2012.

 In 2012, Catt joined the England national set-up as backs/attack coach for their 2012 tour to South Africa.
 On 15 December 2015, following the resignation of head coach Stuart Lancaster on 11 November 2015, newly appointed head coach Eddie Jones sacked the whole coaching team.

 On 25 March 2016, Catt was announced as part of the newly appointed Italy coaching staff, sharing duties with Conor O'Shea and Stephen Aboud.

 On 24 June 2019, it was confirmed after the 2019 Rugby World Cup, Catt will be joining former England player and coach Andy Farrell's coaching team at Ireland; after Joe Schmidt, the current head coach, steps down.
-Catt said: “I am looking forward to RWC in Japan and seeing the group of players we have here in Italy fulfil their potential and achieve the objectives we have set for ourselves.
-Obviously it is an honour to be given this future opportunity with Ireland but I will focus on that challenge only after I have given my all for Italy and this group of players.”
+Catt said: "I am looking forward to RWC in Japan and seeing the group of players we have here in Italy fulfil their potential and achieve the objectives we have set for ourselves.
+Obviously it is an honour to be given this future opportunity with Ireland but I will focus on that challenge only after I have given my all for Italy and this group of players".

-As of February 2023, England's coaching group during the 2015 Rugby World Cup are all employed in Ireland – Andy Farrell (Ireland head coach), Stuart Lancaster (Leinster Rugby senior coach), Graham Rowntree (Munster Rugby head coach) and Mike Catt (Ireland attack coach).
+As of February 2023, England's coaching group during the 2015 Rugby World Cup are all employed in Ireland – Andy Farrell (Ireland head coach), Stuart Lancaster (Connacht Rugby head coach), Graham Rowntree (Munster Rugby head coach) and Mike Catt (Ireland attack coach).
+Catt left Ireland after the 2024 Summer Tour to South Africa.

+On 5 August 2024, it was announced Catt was joining the NSW Waratahs as Attack Coach.